kyr0/cross-llm/README.md

 I'm just implementing the features, AI model providers, cost model mappings that I need, but feel free to simply add your models or implement new AI providers.
 Every contribution is very welcome! 🤗

+### List/verify supported models

+Please verify that your model/provider has been added correctly in `./src/models`.

+`npm run print-models`

+### Write and verify example code

+Please add example code for when you implement a new AI provider in `./examples`.

+`npm run example openai.ts`

+### Write tests for new AI providers

+Please write and run unit/integration/e2e tests using `jest` by creating `./src/*.spec.ts` test suites:

+`npm run test`